clevertree/cms/README.md

 #### Project Goals
+* De-mystify HTML5 and Web-serving for the End-User
 * Free, Easy & SSL-secure Web Hosting for everyone
 * Quick-Start server configuration
-* De-mystify HTML5 for the End-User
-* Create sharable components across different CMS and websites
-* Client-side MVC - Render all GUI on the client's browser, never the server
+* Topical MVC - Database / API / client files must exist within the same topic directory
+* Maximum server performance with minimal overhead
+* Minimal HTML output!
+Example: [Login Page](https://www.afoh.info/:user/:login)  (46 lines of HTML total)
+  * Use as few tags as possible and keep documents small so they render quickly
 * Content only!
 No CMS-specific tags, prefixes, or support libraries on ANY rendered output
-* Minimal HTML output - use as few tags as possible and keep documents small so they render quickly
-* Maximum server performance with minimal overhead
-* Topical MVC - Database / API / client files must exist within the same topic directory
 * No server admins required - DNS SOA email authorizes administrator
-* Minimal HTML output!
-[Login Page](https://www.afoh.info/:user/:login)  (46 lines of HTML total)
+* Create sharable components across different CMS and websites
+* Client-side MVC - Render all GUI on the client's browser, never the server
 * Universal CMS / CMI: Common SCHEMA that may be shared with other CMS software
 * “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.” ― Antoine de Saint-Exupéry